 Can I receive funds if I don’t live in Virginia?

-Unfortunately, no. We can only offer assistance to Virginia residents at the moment, particularly Southwest Virginia.
-Exceptions will be made for patients who are traveling to Virginia, Washington DC, and Maryland for a more expensive second-trimester abortion.
-If you live outside of Virginia, please see the list of abortion funds on the National Network of Abortion Funds website.
+At the moment we can only offer assistance to residents of Virginia, Tennessee, Kentucky, and West Virginia.
+Exceptions will be made for those who are traveling to Virginia for an abortion.
+If you live in another state, please see the list of abortion funds on the National Network of Abortion Funds website.

 Can I get a ride to my appointment?

 Yes.
 Our practical support program provides transportation and overnight housing for callers who need to travel long distance for an appointment.
 We offer car rides with vetted and trained volunteers, airfare, bus/train tickets, Lyft rides, hotel rooms, and home stays.